zerox92/TestAmplifyManualSubcription/README.md

 Edit the `App.js` under `src` folder to make changes according to your schema.

+Note: Make sure you drag the `aws-exports.js` into the `./src` directory of your project.

 In the project directory, you can run:

 ### `npm start`